appany/helm-oci-chart-releaser/README.md

 # 💥 Helm OCI Chart releaser 💥

-🚀 Push Helm Charts to OCI-based registries. 🚀
+🚀 Push Helm Charts to OCI-based registries! 🚀

-💡 Store Helm Charts with your Docker images.
-No more need to host Helm repositories! ♿
+💡 Store **Helm Charts** with your **Docker images**.
+No more need to host Helm repositories ♿

-📝 More info about secure OCI-based hosting https://helm.sh/docs/topics/registries/
+📝 More info about secure **OCI-based** hosting https://helm.sh/docs/topics/registries/

 ## Usage